ARM-software/lisa/doc/target.rst

    :param timeout: If this is specified and invocation does not terminate within this number
            of seconds, an exception will be raised.

+.. method:: Target.background_invoke(binary [, args [, in_directory [, on_cpus [, as_root ]]]])

+   Execute the specified binary on target (must already be installed) as a background task, under the specified conditions and return the :class:`subprocess.Popen` instance for the command.

+   :param binary: binary to execute.
+Must be present and executable on the device.
+   :param args: arguments to be passed to the binary.
+The can be either a list or
+          a string.
+   :param in_directory:  execute the binary in the  specified directory.
+This must
+                   be an absolute path.
+   :param on_cpus:  taskset the binary to these CPUs.
+This may be a single ``int`` (in which
+          case, it will be interpreted as the mask), a list of ``ints``, in which case this will be interpreted as the list of cpus, or string, which will be interpreted as a comma-separated list of cpu ranges, e.g.
+          ``"0,4-7"``.
+   :param as_root: Specify whether the command should be run as root

 .. method:: Target.kick_off(command [, as_root])

    Kick off the specified command on the target and return immediately.
 Unlike